Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-The Northern Illinois University College of Business ranked No. 81 in this year’s 2023 rankings – down only a few spots from last year’s No. 78 place.
-The College of Business had an acceptance rate of 68.75%, just slightly more lenient than last year’s 67.47% for the Class of 2022.
-The B-School didn’t report their SAT scores this year, however last year’s score was an average of 1029, and the previous year’s score was 1023.
+The Northern Illinois University College of Business ranked No. 86 in this year’s 2023 rankings, dropping five places from last year’s No. 81.
+The College of Business had an acceptance rate of 67.90% for the most recent incoming class, which was slightly more selective than last year’s 68.75%.

 At NIU’s College of Business, students are encouraged to learn by doing.
 The business courses challenge students by requiring them to “run a company.”
 Students work cross-functionally in solving problems.
 Experiential opportunities are abundant.
 By the time they graduate, NIU business students have a ton of experience to stand out amongst the competition.
 Recent graduates seemed to like their experience based on data gathered through our alumni survey.
 That data helped NIU place 30th overall in the academic experience methodological category.